istio/istio.io/content/docs/concepts/security/index.md

 using a variety of access control mechanisms.
 They include attribute and role-based access control as well as authorization hooks.

-Find out more about Istio authorization in the [authorization guide](/docs/concepts/security/#authorization)
+Find out more about Istio authorization in the [authorization guide](/docs/concepts/security/#authorization).
 The guide for auditing is coming soon!

 ### Security configuration

-Istio makes it simple to configure and enable security features using Istio’s rich yet easy-to-use policy creation and centralized policy management.
+Istio makes it simple to configure and enable security features using Istio's rich yet easy-to-use policy creation and centralized policy management.

 Find out more about configuring security policies in the [authentication](/docs/concepts/security/#authentication)